 Evans’ longtime collaborators Matt Flannery (director of photography), Fajar Yusekemel, and Aria Prayogi (musical score) flesh out this period setting with unsettling music and even more unsettling dutch angles.
 Flannery uses several impressive motion-controlled tracking shots where his camera literally spirals about its axis toward unimaginable horrors, such as a boy’s skull being drilled apart in a twisted religious ritual, and a flashback sequence where Stevens is branded by members of the Boxer Rebellion.
 Altogether, Apostle is a creative horror piece most notable for its ambitious narrative and execution of various established horror tropes blended into a near seamless whole.
 My few complaints involve that aforementioned long running-time and a few pointless character details like Stevens’ opium addiction.
 Another than that, Apostle is a gory good ride.

-On the other hand, like the worst of M. Night Shyamalan’s cliches and similar to countless other contemporary horror features, Brucker and screenwriter Joe Barton somehow conclude these immediate threats to their characters are not frightening enough; The Ritual hits you over the head with themes regarding the guilt, friendship, and insecurity of our main character (prolific English actor, Rafe Spall), to the point where the production designer invested significant resources in rebuilding sets from the movie’s prologue to emphasize “deep,” “emotional” character growth.
+On the other hand, like the worst of M. Night Shyamalan’s cliches and similar to countless other contemporary horror features, Bruckner and screenwriter Joe Barton somehow conclude these immediate threats to their characters are not frightening enough; The Ritual hits you over the head with themes regarding the guilt, friendship, and insecurity of our main character (prolific English actor, Rafe Spall), to the point where the production designer invested significant resources in rebuilding sets from the movie’s prologue to emphasize “deep,” “emotional” character growth.
 This inexplicable trend where horror filmmakers force character development in the one genre that needs it the least baffles me to no end.
 When The Ritual sticks to the basics of its effective on-location photography, a clever monster-design, and the titular ceremony revealed in the film’s third act, it works just fine.
 The woods never stop being foreboding.

 Last, but not least, we must discuss “the best John Carpenter movie not made by John Carpenter,” the 2016 crowdfunded Canadian feature, The Void.
 Lovers of Carpenter’s moody, dread-inducing, throwback style and Lovecraftian cosmic horror will find much to love in this shockingly high production-value feature (the supposed Indiegogo crowdfunded budget was around $82,000 — yes, thousand).
 In less than 90 minutes, The Void packs better creature violence and undead shootouts than most monster or zombie films, more effective tonal dread than any “slow-burn” horror film from Ti West, and more efficient world-building than anything from The Conjuring (2013-2020) “cinematic universe.”
 The film’s setup involves a team of enigmatic cultists trapping a few civilians and police officers in a dilapidated hospital, which also doubles as the cult’s chosen site for opening an inter-dimensional portal to the Cthulhu mythos — or something.
 Thereafter, the plot spirals into batshit insanity as our ensemble cast battle zombies, various Lovecraftian monsters, and more than a few cultists with everything from shotguns to fire extinguishers to fire axes.
-It’s a glorious hodge-podge of classical horror influences, blending more subgenres than either Apostle or Frank Darabont’s The Mist (2007).

-With all that said, these three auteur horror films make for a wildly entertaining triple-feature if you’re in the mood for a scary movie-night.
+With all that said, these three auteur horror films make for an entertaining triple-feature if you’re in the mood for a scary movie-night.
 Their somewhat foreboding yet unimaginative titles are deceptive marketing for three creative settings, impressive set-designs, memorable location-photography, and inventive camerawork.
 Though I have some reservations with Gareth Evans’ long-winded feature-length editing and can’t wrap my head around The Void and The Ritual’s verbose, obtuse character development, all three are quality scary films available at an Internet connection near you.

 SUMMARY & RECOMMENDATION: Apostle is great if you’re in the mood for period horror a la The Witch, The Ritual if you’re scared of the woods and/or camping a la The Blair Witch Project (1999), and The Void if you like your scares of the cosmic sort a la John Carpenter’s Apocalypse Trilogy (1982, 1987, 1995).
 All will more than do if you’re simply a fan of good horror, as they treat their diegetic world-building rules with respect, ensuring you’re never confused of what you should be afraid.